WELCOME TO MY PORTFOLIO

 Project Goals

 The objective of this project was to reimagine the store layout and spatial storytelling to enhance the brand experience.
-The redesign needed to improve customer flow, strengthen the visual identity in-store, and create a cohesive environment aligned with TLS’s soft, feminine, and lifestyle-focused aesthetic.
+The redesign aimed to improve customer flow, strengthen the in-store visual identity, and create a cohesive environment aligned with TLS's soft, feminine, and lifestyle-focused aesthetic.

 The Latest Scoop storefront at Mayfair Mall, Victoria, BC.